Mexico seeks to neutralize Trump’s tariff threat

 Top officials from the government, private sector and members of the country’s Congress make up the largest Mexican delegation dispatched to Washington since President Andrés Manuel López Obrador took office in December.

-The multifaceted effort —which started just hours after President Donald Trump last week announced his intentions to impose a 5% tariff on Mexico— aims to get a compromise that avoids such a duty before a Monday deadline.
+The multifaceted effort, which started just hours after President Donald Trump last week announced his intention to impose a 5% tariff on Mexico, aims to get a compromise that avoids such a duty before a Monday deadline.

-The first critical moment comes Wednesday, when Mexican Foreign Minister Marcelo Ebrard meets Secretary of State Mike Pompeo.
-And a U.S. administration official told The Associated Press that Vice President Mike Pence will be chairing the meeting at the White House.
+The first critical moment came Wednesday, when Mexican Foreign Minister Marcelo Ebrard talked to Secretary of State Mike Pompeo during a meeting presided over by Vice President Mike Pence at the White House.

+After the meeting ended in the evening, both delegations said they would continue negotiating Thursday.

-Trump himself is out of town on a state visit to Britain, though he’s fired Twitter shots from across the sea to repeat his vow to impose tariffs unless Mexico takes tougher action to halt migration across its territory to the United States.
+Trump himself was out of town for a state visit to Britain and D-Day commemorations, though he has fired Twitter shots from across the sea to repeat his vow to impose tariffs unless Mexico takes tougher action to halt migration across its territory to the United States.

 “As a sign of good faith, Mexico should immediately stop the flow of people and drugs through their country and to our Southern Border.
-They can do it if they want!” he tweeted on June 3
+They can do it if they want!” he tweeted Monday.

-A Mexican official familiar with the bilateral relationship said the lobbying effort includes meetings with members of Congress, think tanks, businessmen, members of Congress, current and former U.S. governors.
+A Mexican official familiar with the bilateral relationship said the lobbying effort includes meetings with members of Congress, think tanks, businessmen and current and former U.S. governors.

-“The goal is to gain time and try to deactivate the threat,” said the official, who requested anonymity for lack of authorization to speak publicly.
+“The goal is to gain time and try to deactivate the threat,” said the official, who agreed to discuss the effort only if not quoted by name.
 The official said Mexico was in a “Catch 22” situation because while it has stepped up immigration enforcement, it cannot brag publicly about it because of domestic political tensions.

-The issue has allied Mexico’s government with influential sectors in the U.S. who say that the tariffs would damage both nations, whose economies are intertwined.
+The issue has allied Mexico’s government with influential sectors in the U.S. that say the tariffs would damage both nations, whose economies are intertwined.
 Most of Mexico’s exports go to the U.S., and Mexico is the United States’ top trading partner.

 “These tariffs will be paid by American families and businesses without doing a thing to solve the very real problems at the border,” said Neil Bradley, the chamber’s executive vice president.